 Over the last 20 years, employees who used marijuana have been reprimanded by their employers.
 This is because marijuana remains a controlled substance (Schedule I), and is therefore illegal under federal law.
 Due to its Schedule I status, federal law does not recognize marijuana as having any medicinal value.
 Employers can take action against employees using the plant.
 Recent court cases in California have affirmed this position.

 In 2008, the California Supreme Court ruled in Ross v.
 RagingWire Telecommunications that employers can require pre-employment drug screening and could terminate employees for using marijuana.

 Can Workers Be Fired for Taking Medication?

 Even if you are treating a condition that qualifies as a disability, employers can still fire you for using marijuana.
 However, they might not be able to fire you for using a legally prescribed drug to treat a medical condition.
 Employees who are fired for taking legal prescriptions should consult with an employment law attorney to review possible legal options.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have been wrongfully terminated.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers who have been wrongfully terminated.